 For example, a student is enrolled in a BS in Early Childhood Studies along with a BT in Therapeutic Horsemanship.
 If they were taking the course PSYC 300, it would fulfill the requirements for Therapeutic Horsemanship with a D or better.
-If the student wanted to use this course towards their degree in Early Childhood Studies, it would not fulfill as a major field requirement since a minimum grade of C is needed.
-If they received a D in the course and wanted it to count towards their Early Childhood degree, they would need to retake the course and earn with a C or better.
+If the student wanted to use this course towards their degree in Early Childhood Studies, it would not fulfill as a major field

+- requirement since a minimum grade of C is needed.
+If they received a D in the course and wanted it to count towards their Early Childhood degree, they would need to retake the course and earn with a C or better. - 4.
+Students earning two associate degrees or two bachelor degrees must apply to graduate for both degrees in the same semester even if one degree is completed before the other.